matyalatte/tuw/docs/Build-on-Mac.md

 ## Build

 Run `bash shell_scripts/build.sh`.
 The executable will be generated in `build/Release/`.
+You can also use `shell_scripts/build_universal.sh` instead of `build.sh` to build universal binary.

 ## Debug